daneb/ClipWizard/README.md

 ClipWizard is a powerful clipboard manager for macOS that provides automatic clipboard monitoring, sanitization of sensitive information, and efficient access to your clipboard history.

+## Current Status

+ClipWizard is currently in beta.
+All core functionality is working, and we're focusing on implementing the remaining features and polishing the UI.

 ## Features

 ### Core Functionality